CalumRaine/Grain/README.md

 ### Conditional Statements: `if`, `elif`, `else` and `fi`

-Valid comparators include variable values, strings, `file` segments, `field` segments and numbers.
+Valid comparators include variable values, strings, `file` iterators, `field` iterators and numbers.

 If both comparators can be converted to numbers, they will be treated as numbers, otherwise both comparators will be treated as text.